ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ## High-Level architecture
 {: #high}

 The **{{site.data.keyword.DR_full_notm}}**, DR automation, system operates within IBM Power Virtual data centers, which are isolated from the core IBM Cloud environment.
-Using dedicated networks and direct-attached storage ensures secure, high-performance disaster recovery (DR) capabilities tailored for fast, reliable workload recovery.
+Using dedicated networks and direct-attached storage verify secure, high-performance disaster recovery (DR) capabilities tailored for fast, reliable workload recovery.

 Central to this architecture is the **Service Broker**, which manages compute, storage, and network resources to streamline and automate DR processes.
 It simplifies recovery setup, enabling customers to quickly deploy and manage DR services through an intuitive interface.